Chemical-free grooming aid for honeybees.

 What makes the Bee Gym different from other treatments?

 The Bee Gym works with the bees all year round because it stays in the hive.
 It even seems to be busy during the winter when the bees cluster directly over and around the Bee Gym.
+It requires minimal intervention from the beekeeper and poses no risk to the bees.

 Chemical treatments require the attention of a beekeeper and can only be used for a limited period.
 Some chemicals cannot be used when a honey crop is in the hive.
 Most of the chemical treatments for Varroa have detrimental effects on bees.